 Timestamp when the call is started

 1970-01-01 05:30:00 // Unix time (also known as POSIX time or epoch time)

 Note that this would be a constant value and you may instead trigger our Call details API a few minutes after the call has been completed to get accurate information

 Displays the number of the agent who was dialed to last

 In case of an incoming call, it is the number of the caller.
-In case of an outgoing call, it is the number of first leg of the call.
+In the case of an outgoing call, it is the number of the first leg of the call.

 In case of an incoming call, it is the ExoPhone on which the call landed.
-In case of an outgoing call, it is the number on which the call was made to.
+In case of an outgoing call, it is the number to which the call was made.

 Current server time (format : yyyy-mm-dd hh:mm:ss)